 Clinton: A National Certificate in Automotive Electrical Engineering (Level 4) takes three to four years of on-the-job training to complete.
 Students can take part in a secondary school automotive training programme called StartUp, which is run by MITO and provides a pathway for students into the automotive industry.
 The demand for automotive electrical technicians is growing as manufacturers are installing more electronic components in new vehicles.

-To become a qualified automotive electrician you need to complete an apprenticeship and gain a Level 4 National Certificate in Motor Industry (Automotive Electrical and Mechanical Engineering), through MITO.
+To become a qualified automotive electrician, you need to complete an apprenticeship and gain a New Zealand Certificate in Automotive Electrical Engineering (Level 4).
+This was previously the National Certificate in Motor Industry (Automotive Electrical and Mechanical Engineering) (Level 4).

 Automotive electricians need to be:

 - accurate and logical

 - methodical and patient